Earth Notes: On Building a New Efficient Home in (the South of) EnglandUpdated 2019-04-17 15:09 GMT

 Finding a site for new build or refurb can be a major effort and take a long time.
 Balance cost, access to services, something far enough away from (or close enough to) civilisation to taste, and that ties in with how you earn a living.

 In this case, my friend already has his plot.
-So I'll gloss over that usually painful part of the self-build process!
+So I'll gloss over that usually painful run-up to the self-build process!

 Refurb vs New Build: Air-tightness, VAT